 Systems Genetics at the Steinmetz Lab

-One of the most daunting challenges in medicine is the complex nature of most diseases (including cancer, diabetes, heart disease and some forms of rare disease) due to interactions between multiple genetic variants and environmental influences.
+One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and some forms of rare disease) due to interactions between multiple genetic variants and environmental influences.
+A central challenge is to understand how genetic (e.g. SNPs and indels) and environmental (e.g. drug) perturbations affect health, wellness and disease.
 Our research is directed at understanding such complex traits; to do so, we develop novel genomic approaches to investigate the molecular processes that link genotype to phenotype, identify the causal underlying factors, and quantify their contributions.
-We investigate variation at the level of the genome, transcriptome and proteome, which we integrate with higher-level phenotypes.
+We investigate inter-individual variation at the level of the genome, transcriptome, and proteome, which we integrate with higher-level phenotypes.
 We also use the resulting molecular networks to predict and evaluate intervention points that enable modulation of phenotype.